 ONL Area Name Biophysical Values Sensory Values Associative Values any structures and earthworks will require careful siting to be accommodated in the landscape.
 The interior of the mountain ranges is not visible from beyond the ONL area, and therefore the visual impacts of any change are likely to be lower.
 However, effects on biophysical values would have to be carefully assessed in these more natural areas.
 The Mt Hutt ski field is one of the key attractions in Ashburton District.
-The ski field road and contouring associated with the creation of ski runs present obvious modifications to this part of the mountain range.
-Structures and further change associated with the ski field, such as earthworks, lifts and buildings within the vicinity of these existing modifications would be expected in this part of the ONL.
-Hakatere Basin A wide range of geopreservation sites are located within Hakatere Basin, including highly legible landscape features displaying past fluvial and glacial shaping forces.
+The ski field road and contouring associated with the creation of ski runs present obvious modifications to th field, such as earthworks, lifts and buildings wi ONL. - Hakatere Basin A wide range of geopreservation sites are located within Hakatere Basin, including highly legible landscape features displaying past fluvial and glacial shaping forces.
 The lakes in the basin have high ecological values for both their birdlife and associated wetlands.
-Pockets of remnant native vegetation containing significant indigenous species can be found in the basin. uding ayingclassic high country landscapes with vast open space and extensive views to the mountain slopes and snow-covered peaks.Whareakai) is acknowledged in the Ngai Tahu Claims Settlement Act (1998).
-The area was part of a seasonal trail for mahinga kai and resource gathering.ogical iatedThe visual diversity and aesthetic values of the Ashburton lakes, rivers and mountains within and surrounding the basin are exceptional.Whareakai) is acknowledged in the Ngai Tahu Claims Settlement Act (1998).
+Pockets of remnant native vegetation containing significant indigenous species can be found in the basin. akatere Basin, including scape features displaying tial shaping forces.classic high country landscapes with vast open space and extensive views to the mountain slopes and snow-covered peaks.Whareakai) is acknowledged in the Ngai Tahu Claims Settlement Act (1998).
+The area was part of a seasonal trail for mahinga kai and resource gathering.asin have high ecological eir birdlife and associatedThe visual diversity and aesthetic values of the Ashburton lakes, rivers and mountains within and surrounding the basin are exceptional.Whareakai) is acknowledged in the Ngai Tahu Claims Settlement Act (1998).
 The area was part of a seasonal trail for mahinga kai and resource gathering.
 EXISTING LANDSCAPE MODIFICATIONS AND POTENTIAL FUTURE LANDSCAPE PRESSURES Large parts of the basin do not display any significant visual signs of built human modification, apart from a few farming related buildings and structures.
 This means that the basin retains a high degree of intactness and aesthetic coherence.